netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 General Settings
 ~~~~~~~~~~~~~~~~

-In the configuration section *General Settings* you can choose if you want to run
-the module in *Sandbox Mode* to test the integration, or in production mode.
+Here you can choose if you want to run the module in **Sandbox Mode** to test the integration,
+or in **production mode**.

-You can also configure the logging.
+You can also configure the **logging**.
 If the logging is enabled here and
 in *System → Configuration → Advanced → Developer → Log Settings*, the DHL
 webservice messages will be recorded in the file ``var/log/dhl_versenden.log``.
 You can choose between three log levels:

-* ``Error`` records communication errors between the shop and the DHL webservice.
+* *Error*: Only record communication errors between the shop and the DHL webservice.
-* ``Warning`` records communication errors and also errors related to the message
+* *Warning*: Record communication errors and also errors related to the message
   content (e.g. address validation failed, invalid services selected).
-* ``Debug`` records all errors, messages, and transferred content (only enable
+* *Debug*: Record all errors, messages, and transferred content (label PDFs). **Recommended
-  this for troubleshooting).
+  only for troubleshooting**.

 .. admonition:: Note

-   Make sure to clear or rotate the log files regularly.
+   Make sure to clear or archive the log file regularly.
+The module does not delete the log
+   automatically.
+Personal data must only be stored as long as absolutely necessary.

 Account Data
 ~~~~~~~~~~~~